Syngenta says ChemChina deal to stretch into 2017

-ZURICH Syngenta (SYNN.S), the world's largest pesticides maker, on Tuesday moved to reassure investors that the planned $43 billion (35 billion pound) takeover by ChemChina will go ahead even though it will miss the original forecast for the deal to close this year.
+ZURICH Syngenta (SYNN.S), the world's largest pesticides maker, on Tuesday moved to reassure investors that the planned $43 billion takeover by ChemChina will go ahead even though it will miss the original forecast for the deal to close this year.

 "In a context of industry consolidation, regulators in the EU and elsewhere have recently requested a large amount of additional information and we now expect the regulatory process to extend into the first quarter of 2017," Chief Executive Erik Fyrwald said in a statement.